dyvenia/site-dyvenia/src/posts/2024/what-is-a-data-mart-and-what-challenges-does-it-solve.md

 title: What is a data mart?
 And what challenges does it solve?
 date: 2025-01-02T21:39:00
 author: Alessio Civitillo
-description: We explain what data marts are and how they help business leaders manage performance with faster, more reliable metrics.
-Starting with a clear definition, we explore the key features of good metrics and show how data marts enable visibility, control, and predictability in complex environments.
-Learn to avoid common pitfalls and unlock better decision-making with data marts.
+description: Data marts simplify access to meaningful business metrics, helping leaders drive performance improvements with clarity and precision.
+This article breaks down what a data mart is, how it functions, and what makes a metric truly effective.
+Explore how data marts consolidate information from multiple sources to provide actionable insights, avoid common data pitfalls, and enable smarter decision-making.
 tags:
   - analytics
   - BI